kubercodes/NLP-Project/README.md

 # NLP-Project
-This is a NLP(Natural Language Processing) done in python
+This is a NLP(Natural Language Processing) project done in python